martinmugnier/martinmugnier.github.io/_pages/about.md

 ## News

 *Upcoming events:*
-- December 13-15, 2021: I will give an online talk on "Unobserved Clusters of Heterogeneity in Nonlinear Panel Data Models" at the 2021 European Winter Meetings of the Econometric Society, Barcelona (Spain).
+- December 13-15, 2021: I will give an online talk on "Unobserved Clusters of Heterogeneity in Nonlinear Panel Data Models" at the 2021 European Winter Meetings of the Econometric Society, Spain.

 *Older events:*
 <p>